Updated 2/25/26

 Management Team

 Arrow Financial Corporation is led by President and CEO David S. DeMarco, who has been with the company since 1987.
-DeMarco brings a deep understanding of Arrow’s operations, having served in multiple leadership roles, including as President and CEO of Saratoga National Bank, one of the company’s key subsidiaries.
-His long tenure reflects a stable leadership approach and strong alignment with the bank’s regional mission.
+DeMarco brings a deep understanding of Arrow’s operations, having served in multiple leadership roles including as President and CEO of Saratoga National Bank, one of the company’s key subsidiaries.
+His long tenure reflects a stable leadership approach and strong alignment with the bank’s regional mission, and the earnings recovery of the past year suggests the management team has navigated the interest rate and credit environment with characteristic steadiness.

 Supporting him is a seasoned executive team.
 CFO Penko K. Ivanov brings decades of experience in financial services, while Chief Information Officer Michael Jacobs focuses on keeping the company’s technology infrastructure current and secure.
 Chief Credit Officer David D. Kaiser oversees credit risk and underwriting standards, which are crucial for a bank that prioritizes steady, disciplined lending practices.
 Together, this team has guided Arrow through both expansion and more turbulent financial periods with a focus on long-term consistency.